Benedictine Sisters and Brothers of Ray Of Hope Church

 St. Clare of

-Franciscan Family.
-In 1211, after hearing Francis preach the Lenten Sermon in
+co-founder of the Franciscan Family.
+In 1211, after hearing Francis preach a

-San Rufino, Clare began to meet with Francis to discuss her vocation.
-On
+series of Lenten sermons in San Rufino, Clare began to meet with Francis to

 Clare went to